NVIDIA/NVFlare/examples/hello-world/ml-to-fl/np/README.md

   2. [Send model parameters differences back to the NVFlare server](#send-model-parameters-differences-back-to-the-nvflare-server)

-By default, our LauncherExecutor is going to launch the script to handle the task everytime the NVFlare Client receives a task.
+By default, our LauncherExecutor is going to launch the script once for a job.

-If your data setup is taking a long time, you don't want to launch the whole training script everytime (means the script need to do the data setup everytime).
+If your data setup is taking a long time, you don't want to launch the whole training script every round.
+(This implies that the dataset will be loaded again every round and all the cache will be lost for each round).

+On the other hand, if your system is very resource limited, and you don't want the training process to live throughout the whole job training, you can use "launch_once=False".

 We demonstrate how to launch training script once and have training script keeps exchanging training parameters with NVFlare LauncherExecutor: